fluent/fluent-logger-java/README.txt

   }

-  To create Fluent Logger instances, users need to invoke getLogger method in FluentLogger class like org.slf4j, org.log4j libraries.
+  To create Fluent Logger instances, users need to invoke getLogger method in FluentLogger class like org.slf4j, org.log4j logging libraries.
 The method should be called only once.
 By default, the logger assumes fluent daemon is launched locally.
 You can also specify remote logger by passing the following options.

   // for remote fluentd
   private static FluentLogger LOG = FluentLogger.getLogger("app", "remotehost", port);